scottvr/IDECEx/README.md

 But, since the initial values are hopefully sane, but admittedly “WAG” numbers, what new values would be appropriate for the variables not in focus?
 Random WAGs?
 Increments/decrements based on some rules?
 Update all of the variable values when calculating?
 How would the person who expressed the desire for a more flexible Drake Equation Calculator want to explore this?

 I started putting some ideas into a text document and threw a small initial barebones calculator up on a webserver.
-I'm putting it here just to try to be more disciplined and less sloppybwoth personal projects.
+I'm putting it here just to try to be more disciplined and less sloppy with  personal projects.

 ______
 Pasting my informal "requirements doc" and other ramblings pertaining to The IDECEx below.